How to get subsidized

 - 5.25% Rewards Customized Cash Rewards Credit Card

-- Highest category-specific cashback offering
+- Why?
+Highest category-specific cashback offering (I use it for online shopping)

 - Requires $100k invested in Merrill Lynch

-- $2.5k / quarter cap
+- $2.5k/quarter cap

 - Physical banking